meet the cnx23 staff

 cymbal technician

-Bryce began his involvement with the marching arts in 2011 with the Waynesville High School marching band.
-In 2014 he joined Cincinnati Tradition Drum & Bugle corps where he played bass drum until 2018.
+Bryce began his involvement with the marching arts in 2011 with the Waynesville High School Marching Band.
+In 2014, he joined Cincinnati Tradition Drum & Bugle Corps where he played bass drum until 2018.
+He has been on visual staff with Tradition since 2022.
 Bryce joined ConneXus as a member of the cymbal line in 2018 and returned on bass drum for his age-out season in 2019.

 As an instructor, Bryce has held multiple positions with several marching programs across the Dayton area.
-2022 will be his second season on staff at ConneXus.
+2024 will be his fourth season on staff at ConneXus.

 David Peterson